 As for Brunetti, he is hardly staying silent.
 “The scandalous clause is not a content-neutral rule that rejects all profanity, excretory and sexual content,” he has asserted in connection with the Langham Act provision.
 “Instead, the government is selectively approving or refusing profanity, excretory and sexual content based upon the level of perceived offensiveness.”

-His scandalously named brand will have its day in court in April, with a decision from the court expected before July.
+His scandalously named brand will have its day in court o n Monday, with a decision from the court expected before July.

 *The case is ANDREI IANCU v.
 ERIK BRUNETTI, 18-302 (SCOTUS).